martinhoeller/inyourfaceapp/help.md

 If you need further assistance please contact [support@bluebanana-software.com](mailto:support@bluebanana-software.com).

 ### Does **In Your Face** support Outlook calendars?
 Unfortunately Microsoft Outlook does not support the CalDAV synchronization standard.
-Therefore it is currently not possible for I Your Face to show reminders for Outlook calendars.
+Therefore it is currently not possible for In Your Face to show reminders for Outlook calendars.